tanz645/matar/README.md

 # MATAR

-This service handles all the user related requestes, part of the microservice network for mooviro
+Core backend services for mooviro
 ## Installation

 Install go in you local